LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/agent-workspace-basics.md

 ## Beginning your shift

 When you start your shift, you should change your status to "Online" in order to start receiving messages.
 Once you do that, conversations from the queue will be assigned to you based on their priority.
-If there are already existing conversations in your queue, you will see them in your Open Connections tab.
+If there are already existing conversations in your queue, you will see them in your Open Conversations tab.

 Make sure you have all your tools ready at hand, your CRM integrations are logged in and working, and any external systems being used.